JohnathenHarker/2detTELA/README.md

 Program to determinise transition-based Emerson-Lei automata

 ## Installation
-TODO: how to install Spot and compile the software
+TODO: how to install Spot

+The source code is compiled by executing `./compile.sh`

 ## Run Experiments
 TODO: how to run the skript with the experiments: different skirpts for different data sets